Practical example recording advance payments: Spanish legislation

 Accounting > Journal entries

-2. Add and complete the first entry line using the amount collected from the customer and a Bank or Cash ledger account.
+2. Add and complete the first entry line using the amount received from the customer and a Bank or Cash ledger account.

-3. Add the second entry line and select the Customer prepayment ledger account.
+3. Add the second entry line and select the Customer advance payment ledger account.

-4. If the prepayment ledger account is not configured with a Tax code, choose a Tax and Tax treatment from the side panel.
+4. If the advance payment ledger account is not configured with a Tax code, choose a Tax and Tax treatment from the side panel.

 The split in taxable amount and VAT amount happens automatically.

-5. Select a Third party for the prepayment entry line.
+5. Select a Third party for the advance payment entry line.

 6. Save the journal entry.